jiridj/classic-models-api/README.md

 ### Quick Start with Postman

 1. **Import the Collection**
-   - Download `Classic_Models_API.postman_collection.json` from the project root
+   - Import `Classic_Models_API.postman_collection.json` from the project root into Postman
-   - Import it into Postman

 2. **Import an Environment**